Number of Tools Used given Total Tool Changing Time Solution

 Non-Productive Cost of One Component given Individual Costs

-Go Non Another Productive Cost of Each Component = (Total Production Cost-(Total Machining And Operating Cost+Total Tool Changing Cost+Total Cost of Tools Used))/Batch Size
+Go Non Average Production Cost = (Total Production Cost-(Total Machining and Operating Cost+Total Tool Changing Cost+Total Cost of Tools Used))/Batch Size

 Number of Tools used given Individual Costs